 Key Takeaways

-- Automatic Deductions Are Not Automatic Compliance: The FLSA allows employers to deduct meal breaks from compensable time only if the employee is completely relieved of duty for at least 30 uninterrupted minutes.
-If nurses are interrupted, the break doesn't count.
+- Automatic Deductions Are Not Automatic Compliance: The FLSA allows employers to exclude bona fide meal periods only when the employee is completely relieved of duty.
+If healthcare workers regularly work through or are frequently interrupted during the break, the time may be compensable.

-- Collective Actions Hit Hardest: Because auto-deduction policies apply to every hourly nurse, CNA, and tech in the hospital, these cases are natural FLSA collective actions under 29 U.S.C. § 216(b) with massive aggregate exposure.
+- Collective Actions Hit Hardest: Because auto-deduction policies often apply across hourly nursing, CNA, and technician roles, these cases can become FLSA collective actions under 29 U.S.C. § 216(b).

-Every 12-hour shift, the same thing happens in hospitals across Oklahoma: a nurse's timecard shows a 30-minute meal break that never occurred.
-The timekeeping system automatically deducts half an hour from each shift, reducing the nurse's compensable time from 12 hours to 11.5 hours — regardless of whether she actually sat down, left her unit, and ate an uninterrupted meal.
-She didn't.
-She was responding to call lights, administering medications, helping a patient to the bathroom, monitoring a post-surgical patient, or dealing with an admission that arrived mid-shift.
+For many hourly healthcare workers, a 12-hour shift ends with the same problem: the timecard shows a 30-minute meal break that never really happened.
+The timekeeping system automatically deducts half an hour from the shift, reducing compensable time from 12 hours to 11.5 hours, even though the worker stayed responsible for patients.
+Instead of an uninterrupted meal, the worker was responding to call lights, administering medications, helping a patient to the bathroom, monitoring a post-surgical patient, or dealing with an admission that arrived mid-shift.
 The "break" existed only in the payroll software.

 What the FLSA Actually Requires